-Research on the biodiversity was coordinated by renowned scientists such as Maria Patroescu, Laurentiu Rozylowicz, Viorel Dan Popescu, Cristian Ioja.
-In the last years, new team member approached the biodiversity topics, e.g., Andreea Nita, Iosif Ruben.
+Research on biodiversity is coordinated by renowned scientists such as Maria Patroescu, Laurentiu Rozylowicz, Viorel D. Popescu, Marius L. Matache.
+In the last years, new team members approached the biodiversity topics, e.g., Andreea Nita, Iosif Ruben, Mihai Pop.

 One of the first studies was The Geoecological Study of the Romanian Danube Valley (1996-1998) which focused on spatial planning problems in the area and their projection in the environmental quality.
 In the same period, we carried out several additional studies such as The Environmental state in the intra-Carpathian basins and Planning, protection and management of natural and sensitive areas supporting Romania’s natural capital evaluation.

 The first major project developed in the southwest of Romania was EU LIFE Nature LIFE00NATRO/0007171 Iron Gates Natural Park – management and conservation of habitats and species.
 The project had two adjacent themes: (i) Biodiversity, naturality and functionality characterizing the ecosystems in Banatului Mountains – protection, conservation, and social management and (ii) Habitats’ structure and distribution in the Iron Gates Natural Park.
 In the framework of this project we:

 - established Iron Gates Natural Park Administration;